 Post-hoc paired-t tests between post-drug time points versus the pre-drug recording, were computed for voxels demonstrating significant interaction effects in the repeated measures ANOVA.
-The resulting t-difference maps for each frequency band, shown for tiagabine in figure 7, depict a pattern common across frequencies whereby frontal regions demonstrated increased activity and posterior regions decreased activity, in post-tiagabine sessions relative to pre-drug (this is shown only for tiagabine in figure 7, not placebo).
-Figure 8 summarises the time-course of these paired-t effects over all sessions (all post-drug vs pre, for both tiagabine and placebo sessions).
+The resulting t-difference maps for each frequency band, shown for tiagabine in Fig. 4(A), depict a pattern common across frequencies whereby frontal regions demonstrated increased activity and posterior regions decreased activity, in post-tiagabine sessions relative to pre-drug (this is shown only for tiagabine in Fig. 4, not placebo).
+Fig. 4(B) summarises the time-course of these paired-t effects over all sessions (all post-drug vs pre, for both tiagabine and placebo sessions).